Obtaining Court Records and Certified Copies of Documents

 Status of a Case

-Information about pending or recently concluded civil cases (excluding family law, probate, small claims, traffic, appeals, juvenile traffic, unlawful detainer cases under $25,000, and juvenile cases) can be obtained by viewing the case on the court's online document viewer, calling the Civil Division at 916-874-5522, sending a letter including appropriate fees to the Civil Correspondence Clerk, hiring a private agency to retrieve information, or going to the Civil Records Unit, Room 102 (window 18) in the Gordon D. Schaber Sacramento County Courthouse.
-The Civil Unit is open Monday through Friday (except court holidays) from 8:30 a.m. to 4:00 p.m., and is located at 720 9th Street, Sacramento, CA 95814-1380.
-Civil staff can assist in answering questions about the status of documents, upcoming scheduled hearings and events, and when certain documents are due to be filed according to Case Management Program guidelines.
+Information about pending or recently concluded civil cases (excluding family law, probate, small claims, traffic, appeals, juvenile traffic, unlawful detainer cases under $25,000, and juvenile cases) can be obtained by viewing the case on the Court's public access site, calling the Civil Division at 916-874-5522 (option 2), sending a letter including appropriate fees to the Civil Correspondence Clerk, hiring a private agency to retrieve information, or going to the Civil Records Unit, Room 102 (window 18) in the Gordon D. Schaber Sacramento County Courthouse.
+The Civil Unit is open Monday through Friday (except court holidays)from 8:30 a.m. to 4:00 p.m., and is located at 720 9th Street, Sacramento, CA 95814.
+Civil staff can answer questions about the status of documents, about upcoming scheduled hearings and events, and can tell you when certain documents are due to be filed according to Case Management Program guidelines.
 Civil staff are not permitted to give legal advice, or tell you how proceed in your case pursuant to Government Code section 68082.

 Viewing or Copying Court Files

-To obtain copies or certified copies of a civil file or document, you may print them out from the court's online document viewer, hire a private agency to assist you, go to the Civil Records Unit in the Gordon D. Schaber Sacramento County Courthouse, or write a letter, including appropriate fees, to the Civil Correspondence Clerk.
+To obtain copies or certified copies of a civil file or document, you may print them out from the court's public access site, hire a private agency to assist you, go to the Civil Records Unit in the Gordon D. Schaber Sacramento County Courthouse, or complete a Request for Copies of Civil Records and mail it with the appropriate fee(s) to the Civil Correspondence Clerk.
 To obtain certified copies of a civil file or document the court must provide a copy for certification (i.e. you cannot bring in a copy from home).

-For cases and documents filed after November 13, 2007, all public documents may be viewed via the online document viewer.
-You may print documents from your home/office at no cost.
+For cases and documents filed after November 13, 2007, all public documents may be viewed via the public access site.

 A copy machine is available in the Records Unit and copies cost $0.25 per copy.
 Copy cards cost $1.00 and can be purchased at the dispensers located in Room 101.
 The dispensers accept only $1.00 bills.